-(c) Balances with shareholders - non-trade
+Balances with shareholders - non-trade (c)

-Amounts due from shareholders were unsecured, interest-free and repayable on demand as at 31 December 2020 and 2019.
+Amounts due from shareholders were unsecured, interest-free and repayable on demand as at 31 December 2020.
+The balance as at 31 December 2020 were settled by the shareholders in full before the proposed initial public offering of shares of the Company.